Snail Mail (musician): Influences

 Jordan has cited Hayley Williams of Paramore, Liz Phair and Avril Lavigne as her idols and major musical inspirations.
 Her other influences include Fiona Apple, Cat Power, Elliott Smith, Bon Iver, Sufjan Stevens, My Bloody Valentine and Sheer Mag.
+Speaking of My Bloody Valentine, she said: "To me, a big part of what makes [that band] special is the sense of androgyny, this trade off between aggression and sensitivity.
+The fact that they kind of meet at the middle is really beautiful."

 Jordan has named Mary Timony her favorite guitarist, and received guitar lessons from Timony herself.
 Other guitarists who had inspired her include Marnie Stern, Kurt Vile, Steve Gunn and Mark Kozelek.